MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/ubuntu-ufw-guide.md

 ## How to check if a port is closed in the Ubuntu VM with UFM

 > [!NOTE]
-> By default, UFW is not enabled on Ubuntu VMs that are created by using images from the Azure Marketplace.
-Enabling UFW on your virtual machine will close all ports, including port 22 for SSH services.
+> By default, UFW isn't enabled on Ubuntu VMs that are created by using images from the Azure Marketplace.
+Enabling UFW on your VM will close all ports, including port 22 for SSH services.
 Make sure you can access the serial console from the VM before enabling UFW.

 1. Verify the UFW status: